-Special class to become acquainted with cultural properties! by "Cultural Property Sommeliers" (September 7, 2019)
+Class to become acquainted with cultural properties! by "Cultural Property Sommeliers" Kyoto City Ritsuryo Junior High School (December 14, 2020)

-- OActivities held to stimulate interest in cultural properties - · The museum organizes summer lectures, symposia and other lecture events, as well as arranging visits to elementary schools and junior high schools in Kyoto by "Cultural Property Sommeliers" making use of high-resolution digital reproductions of important works of art (Cultural Properties School Outreach Classes), and organizing workshops in locations outside the museum. - OThe museum works closely with educational institutions, organizing collaborative events. - · The collaboration between the museum and the university sector includes the Campus Members System, the giving of lectures on historical, cultural and sociological topics by our curators at the Graduate School of Human and Environmental Studies, Kyoto University, and the training of "Cultural Property Sommeliers," as well as the holding of training sessions for visit-based learning activities and teacher education. - OSupport for volunteer activities - · Implementation of the "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training of "KYO-HAKU Navigator" and "Cultural Property Sommeliers" systems, and training systems are systems and training systems are systems. erty Sommeliers" volunteers.
+OActivities held to stimulate interest in cultural properties

+- The museum organizes summer lectures, symposia and other lecture events, as well as arranging visits to elementary schools and junior high schools in Kyoto by "Cultural Property Sommeliers" making use of high-resolution digital reproductions of important works of art (Cultural Properties School Outreach Classes), and organizing workshops in locations outside the museum. - OThe museum works closely with educational institutions, organizing collaborative events. - Collaborations between the museum and the university sector includes: the Campus Members System; the giving of lectures on historical, cultural and sociological topics by our curators at the Graduate School of Human and Environmental Studies, "Kyohaku Navigators" the training of "Cultural Property Sommeliers"; support for teaching through the use of replicas; the holding of art appreciation events; and the holding of workshops for educators. - OSupport for volunteer activities - · Implementation of the "Kyohaku Navigators" and "Cultural Property Sommeliers" systems, and training of "Kyohaku Navigators" and "Cultural Property Sommeliers" volunteers. - \These activities may be changed or cancelled due to COVID-19.